How Does Veritula Work?

 C31 C32

-Because decision-making is a special case of, ie follows the same logic as, truth-seeking, such trees can be used for decision-making, too.
-When you’re planning your next move but can’t decide on a city, say, Veritula helps you criticize your ideas and make a decision.
+Because decision-making is a special case of, ie follows the same logic as, truth-seeking, you can use such trees for decision-making, too.
+Veritula implements unanimous consent as defined by Taking Children Seriously, a parenting philosophy that builds on Popper’s epistemology.
+When you’re planning your next move but can’t decide on a city, say, Veritula helps you criticize your ideas and make a rational decision – meaning a decision you’ll be happy with.
 Again, it’s rational to act in accordance with ideas that have no pending criticisms.

 All ideas, including criticisms, should be formulated as concisely as possible, and separate ideas should be submitted separately, even if they’re related.
 Otherwise, you run the risk of receiving ‘bulk’ criticisms, where a single criticism seems to apply to more content than it actually does.